Simplifyd Cloud

 3. Click Add Ingress.

-4. Choose the protocol: HTTP or gRPC.
+4. Choose the protocol: HTTP, gRPC, TCP, or UDP.

-5. Enter the port your service listens on internally (e.g. 3000, 8080).
+5. Enter the port your service listens on inside the environment (e.g. 3000, 8080).

 6. Click Apply in the Apply Changes bar.